D-Dinara/lotide/README.md

 * `countLetters(str)`: The function takes in a string, counts letters in the string and returns an object with characters and their quantity in the string
 * `letterPositions(sentence)`: The function takes in a string and returns all the indices in the string where each character is found
 * `findKeyByValue(obj,value)`: The function takes in an object and a value and returns a key on an object where its value matches a given value.
 * `eqObjects(object1, object2)`: The function takes in two objects as arguments and returns true if they have the same contents, or false if they have any mismatching contents.
-The function supports both primitives and arrays as property values.
+The function supports both primitives, arrays and objects as property values.
 * `assertObjectsEqual(actual, expected)`: The function takes in two objects, checks if they are equal and logs an appropriate message to the console
 * `map(array, callback)`: The function takes in an array to map and a callback function.
 The function returns a new array based on the results of the callback function
 * `takeUntil(array, callback)`: The function takes in two arguments: an array and a callback.
 It keeps collecting items from a provided array until the callback provided returns a truthy value.
 The function returns a slice of the array with elements taken from the beginning.